inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 42. :guilabel:`Run` |project_name|

-..
-Note:: InaSAFE is design to zoom into the extent of impact zone, hence in a minute or so, it will automatically zoom into Padang.
+.. note:: InaSAFE is design to zoom into the extent of impact zone, hence in a minute or so, it will automatically zoom into Padang.

 43. Investigate the results, both by looking at the